RuizCarlos/CIIC4010-Project1-CarlosAndSantos/README.md

 CIIC4010-Project1-CarlosAndSantos

-MineSweeper recreation for firt proyect in advanced programming class

 THIS PROYECT WAS DONE FOR THE ADVANCED PROGRAMMING CLASS WITH JAVA IN THE UNIVERSITY OF PUERTO RICO @ MAYAGUEZ Contributors: Carlos Ruiz, Santos E. Medina,

 The rules of this game are simple: To start a new game, run the main file as a Java Application, To end the game early, just click on the X of the window.,